 What is the Intuitive Feeding Program?

 Intuitive Feeding Program offers support to families with children who are struggling with food and mealtimes.
 We offer comprehensive assessment and various treatment plans to provide families with the strategies to overcome their child's feeding challenges.
-Our goal is to support, nourish and provide practical individualized strategies with love to families to foster a healthy relationship with food and enjoyable mealtimes.
+Our goal is to support, nourish and love through practical individualized strategies for families to foster a healthy relationship with food and enjoyable mealtimes.

 What kinds of populations do you work with?

 We work with children ages 0-18 who have identified feeding concerns.
 Some children, but not all have a diagnosis which may contribute to their feeding challenges.
 A few of the diagnoses of individuals we have supported are: Autism Spectrum Disorder, Attention Deficit Hyperactive Disorder, Down Syndrome, Cerebral Palsy, Sensory Processing Disorder, and Developmental Delay.

 What services do you provide?

 We provide a variety of services to assist with your child's feeding journey.
 Please see our Services page for more details.